6 Best Internet Providers in Hazard, NE

 Based on data reported by Hazard ISPs to the FCC, the fastest speeds in the city are available through Prairie Hills Wireless.
 The company offers speeds up to 1,000 Mbps in Hazard.
 Therefore, the average customer can get up to 1,000 Mbps if they're willing to purchase the fastest subscription tier available at their homes.

-Additionally, actual customers in the city rated their satisfaction with internet speed highest with HughesNet.
-This indicates HughesNet reliably delivers speeds expected by the customer based on the plan they are paying for.
+Additionally, actual customers in the city rated their satisfaction with internet speed highest with Frontier Communications.
+This indicates Frontier reliably delivers speeds expected by the customer based on the plan they are paying for.

 Who is the Cheapest Internet Provider in Hazard?

-Nebraska customers rate HughesNet as the cheapest internet service provider in state.
+Nebraska customers rate Frontier Communications as the cheapest internet service provider in state.
 Data comes from customers in the state rating their satisfaction with pricing.
 This feedback is valuable because it considers price changes and whether the speeds paid for are worth it.

-HughesNet received a local rating of 2.00 out of 5, which is much lower than the average across all internet providers in the country.
+Frontier Communications received a local rating of out of 5, which is much lower than the average across all internet providers in the country.
+T-Mobile Home Internet is rated in second place for affordability by the company’s Hazard customers with an average price rating of out of 5.

 The chart and graph below show how customers in Hazard, Nebraska, and the United States rated the affordability of their internet service.